arvkevi/kneed/CONTRIBUTING.md

 3. Install dependencies.

-    Kneed's dependencies are in the `requirements.txt` document at the root of the repository.
-Open this file and uncomment the dependencies that are for development only.
-Then install the dependencies with `pip`:
+    Kneed's main dependencies are in the `requirements.txt` document at the root of the repository, however you will later also need to install testing dependencies.
+    Install them all with `pip`:

     ```
-    $ pip install -r requirements.txt
-    ```

-    Note that there are dependencies required for testing, you can simply install them with `pip`.
-For example to install the additional dependencies for building the documentation or to run the test suite, use the `requirements.txt` files in those directories:

-    ```
-    $ pip install -r tests/requirements.txt
+    $ pip install -e .[testing]
     ```

 At this point you're ready to get started writing code!